 Gameplay is also on the rise — one study shows that average daily video game play among kids ages 8 to 18 rose from 26 minutes per day in 1999 to almost 110 minutes (nearly two hours) per day by 2009.
 The numbers are even higher for boys, 25 percent of whom play video games for four or more hours per day.

 And playing video games means playing violent games, it seems.
 More than 90 percent of games rated E10+, Teen, or Mature have some kind of violent imagery, and “that violence is often portrayed as justified, fun, and without negative consequences,” write researchers Douglas Gentile and Craig Anderson, of Iowa State University.

 Even E-rated video games, which the Entertainment Software Rating Board (ESRB) says are suitable for all ages and “may contain minimal … violence,” are suspect.
-One study found that 35 of 55 E-rated games involved deliberate violence, and 33 reward violence or require violence to advance in the game.
-That study also found that of 32 games that did not have a content description for violence, 14 games contained violence anyway.

 In the short term, it’s fairly easy to measure the effects of violent video games: set a group of people down, have them play a violent or nonviolent game, then measure the results.
 A slew of studies have found that in comparison to nonviolent or prosocial video games, violent games promote feelings of hostility and aggression, desensitize the player to violence, and skew the player’s perception of what constitutes violence.